 Again, mix everything together (except the yeast) and get it all fully dissolved.
 If you’ve heated it, allow the mixture to come back to room temperature before proceeding.

-After 24 to 72 hours, you should see an active, bubbling primary fermentation.
+Within 24 to 72 hours, you should notice active bubbling, signaling the start of primary fermentation.

-Allow the apple honey wine to ferment for about 10 to 14 days, until the fermentation slows.
+Let the apple honey wine ferment for approximately 10 to 14 days, or until the fermentation process begins to slow down.

-At this point, the visible bubbling should have mostly stopped, and you should see quite a bit of sediment at the bottom of the fermentation vessel.
+By this time, the bubbling will have mostly ceased, and a layer of sediment will have settled at the bottom of the carboy.

 Move the wine to a clean carboy, and top it with the remaining cider that you’ve kept fresh in the refrigerator or freezer (or unchlorinated water) to bring it up to the neck of the carboy.
 This is important, as you’re trying to minimize the surface area exposed to air, and getting it to the neck of the carboy helps with that.